Qatar: Official and widely spoken languages

 English and Global Communication

 English serves as a lingua franca in business transactions and international diplomacy.
-It’s the primary language for global partnerships, making it essential for economic growth10.
+It’s the primary language for global partnerships, making it essential for economic growth.
 Companies here rely on English to communicate with international clients and investors, ensuring seamless collaboration.

 Economic Growth Intertwined with Language Diversity

 Multilingualism is a cornerstone of this region’s economic success.
-Expatriates, who make up 88% of the population, bring diverse language skills that enhance workforce productivity11.
+Expatriates, who make up 88% of the population, bring diverse language skills that enhance workforce productivity.
 This linguistic diversity supports industries like construction, healthcare, and technology, driving innovation and efficiency.

 “Language is the bridge between tradition and modernity, connecting people to opportunities.”